Jopgood/simple-rag-chatbot/README.md

 1. The database schema might not be properly initialized
 2. Make sure to run `npx supabase db reset` to apply the migrations
 3. Check that Supabase is running with `npx supabase status`
+4. If you see migration errors about tables not existing, see the "Troubleshooting Migration Issues" section above

 ### Vector Embedding Issues